 Yes.
 Your Satisfactory Academic Progress (SAP) plays a role in determining when you can receive financial aid funds.
 SAP is measured through both your cumulative GPA and Pace.
-Please click here to familiarize yourself with SAP requirements for your institution.

 What happens when I want to take a break from my studies and UW Flexible Option?

 Students are not eligible to receive financial aid unless they are currently enrolled.
 Any time that you want to take a break from your studies, you must work with your Academic Success Coach.
 Typically, documentation will be required to confirm your return date (as reflected in an Academic Plan of Study).
 How long you are on break determines the impact to your financial aid eligibility.

 When do I have to complete the Free Application for Federal Student Aid (FAFSA)?